cynmob/documentation/pages/02.basic-setup/02.plans/docs.md

 Base on the **subscription length**, we can devide subscription plans into the two types below:

 1. **Fixed subscription length** (for example **15 days**, **1 month**, **3 months**, **1 year**).
-For this type of subscription plans, when subscribers sign up, their subscription will be expired after the subscription length you defined for the plan.
+For this type of subscription plans, when subscribers sign up, their subscriptions will expire after the subscription length you defined for the plan.
 2. **Fixed Expiration Date**.
-For this type of subscription plans, when subscribers sign up, their subscriptions will be expired at a fixed date (for example 31 December 2016), not depend on the date they sign up.
-Of course the extension is smart enough so that if users sign up after that fixed date, their expiration date will be changed to next year.
+For this type of subscription plans, when subscribers sign up, their subscriptions will expire on a fixed date (for example 31 December 2016).
+The expiration date does not depend on the sign up date.
+What's more, the extension is smart enough so that if users sign up after that fixed date, their expiration date will be changed to next year.
 For example, if you set **Expiration Date** of the plan to **31 Decemmber 2015** and users sign up at **sometime in 2016**, their subscription will be expired on **31 December 2016**.
-So in this case, you won't have to change setting of the plan every year.
+That means you won't have to change setting of the plan every year.

-To access to categories management page, there are 3 different ways:
+You can access the categories management page 3 different ways:
 1. Access to **Components => Membership Pro => Subscription Plans**.
 2. Access to Membership Pro Dashboard, then click on Plans icon
 3. On any pages in Membership Pro, access to **Setup => Plans**